IceDBorn/IceDOS/README.md

 ✅ A PR that adds a new desktop environment option and doesn't break existing functionality.

+✅ A PR that adds a package with custom overrides, as a module.
+It is disabled by default, and can be enabled in `config.toml`.

 ❌ A PR that adds a package you want to use.